proy05/bank-app-backend/README.md

 ## Key Features

-- **User Management**: Register new users with validation and account creation
+- **User Management**: Register new users with validation and account creation, view and manage users and their accounts
 - **Multiple Account Types**: Support for Savings and Current accounts
 - **Fund Transfers**: Transfer funds between different accounts with transaction tracking
 - **Account Statements**: Generate paginated monthly account statements